 Students will enter a behavioral contract with the contracting bus company and JCA.
 Buses transporting JCA students to and from school are considered extensions of the school classroom, and therefore JCA students, while riding a contracted JCA bus, are subject to all JCA rules and regulations.
-Continued misconduct will result in a referral and/or suspension or termination of bus privileges at the discretion of the bus company.
+Continued misconduct will result in a referral and/or suspension or termination of bus privileges at the bus company's discretion.